calaldees/barcampCanterbury/organisers-guide.md

 ### Previous Tickets

-* Do not use/keep emails of attendees from previous event
+* DO NOT use/keep emails of attendees from previous event
-    * Could we ask permission to use people email to alert them about the next event?
-        * Not keen on the GDPR implications
+    * GDPR implications

-### Campus
+### Existing Communities

 @UniKentComp